 PO Box 6327

 Tallahassee, FL 32314

-Required elements - Name of the notary, commission expiration date, the notary’s commission number, and the words “Notary Public” and “State of Florida.”
-No emblem or symbol is required, but nor are they prohibited.
-However, the use of the Great Seal of the State of Florida on the notary seal is strictly prohibited.
+The dimensions of the rubber stamp are not specified by the Florida statutes.
+No emblem or symbol is required or prohibited.
+However, the use of the Great Seal of the State of Florida on the notary stamp is strictly prohibited.